CraftomeCJ/learningJournal/May2022/learningJournal20220514.md

 - add one more column for non-technical book's chapter summary for future reference.

-- try to practice these 9 principles for 52 weeks:
+- try to practice these 9 coding principles for 52 weeks:
   1. Understand the Basics;
   2. Write Easy To Understand And Logical Programming Codes
   3. Try Analyzing my Code